richcsst/BBS-Universal/files/main/README.md

 Note: All menu keys will be sorted on output

+#### Access Levels

+* USER         - The access level for the average user.
+The lowest level possible, the default.
+It is recommended to use this as a read-only access level.
+* VETERAN      - Can be treated as a level for approved users, giving them normal access.
+* JUNIOR SYSOP - A higher level the SysOp can give a special user with mod level style access.
+* SYSOP        - Full access to everything.

 ### Divider

 The divider MUST be "---" on a line by itself.
 This signals to the menu processor the end of the menu descriptors.